GTLugo/foxy_cpp/README.md

  Experimental C++ app framework built upon C++20 modules.

 ## - Requirements -
  Built with CMake 3.23, C++23, Visual C++ compiler, and Visual Studio 2022 generator.
+## - Dependencies -
-Most dependencies are included as git submodules, but VulkanSDK and Boost are also required to be installed separately.
+ Most dependencies are included as git submodules, but VulkanSDK is required to be installed separately.
+ - Boost
+ - GLFW
+ - GLM